Troubleshooting Windows Update-Related System Issues

 If your computer is experiencing frequent freezing or unresponsive mouse clicks following a Windows update, try these steps:

-- If problems persist, contact your IT support or the computer manufacturer for further assistance
+If problems persist, contact your IT support or the computer manufacturer for further assistance, as repeated freezes may indicate deeper system or hardware issues

 Audio Issues After System Updates